bitmax-exchange/bitmax-pro-api/source/includes/_rest_pub_bar.md

 }
 ```

+**HTTP Request**

+`GET /api/pro/barhist/info`

 This API returns a list of all bar intervals supported by the server.

-#### URL

-`GET /api/pro/barhist/info`

 #### Request Parameters